Dairy farming in Canada: Supply management

 The government of Canada put in place a supply management system during the early 1970s as an effort to reduce the surplus in production that had become common in the 1950s and 1960s and to ensure a fair return for farmers.
 Supply management is a shared jurisdiction between the federal and provincial governments.
 The Canadian Dairy Commission provides a framework for dairy policy at the federal level, while provinces have their own marketing board organizations, such as Ontario's Dairy Farmers of Ontario.

 Milk for sale in a supermarket in London, Ontario.

 In 1983, the National Milk Marketing Plan came into effect to control supply, setting guidelines for calculating Market Sharing Quota.
 This agreement is between the federal and provincial powers.
 The Milk Marketing Plan was created to replace the Comprehensive Milk Marketing Agreement, which was initially established in 1971.
 By 1983, every province except Newfoundland had signed onto the Milk Marketing Agreement.
 Following dairy, a national supply management system was implemented for eggs in 1972, turkey in 1974, chicken in 1978 and chicken hatching eggs in 1986.

 Supply management attempts to manage production so that supply is in balance with demand, and the farm gate price enables farmers to cover their costs of production, including a return on labour and capital.
 Each farm owns a number of shares in the market (quota), and is required to increase or decrease production according to consumer demand.
 Because production is in sync with demand, farmers avoid overproduction and earn a predictable and stable revenue, directly from the market.

 Canada's supply management system for dairy products benefits Canadian dairy farmers.
 The consequence of such a system is artificially higher dairy prices in Canada, which may be the reason that some individuals are consuming fewer dairy products in favour of alternative products, such as almond or soy milk.

-There is concern regarding the impact that supply management has on political influence, given that the number of dairy farmers in Canada has been significantly dropping since 1971 leading to what some have described as a disproportionate ratio of dairy farmers to other types of farmers in Canada, with some viewing those fewer Dairy farmers as working to consolidate their political influence.
-These groups also argue that if the system were to be abolished, there would be an increase in food manufacturing, reduction in food waste, reduction in poverty and would prevent future food shortages.
-In addition to this, critics argue that the Canadian dairy system does not allow for Canadian dairy farmers to participate in the global dairy market which, they claim, limits the possible growth of their businesses and goes against Canada's stated commitment to free trade.
+There is concern regarding the impact that supply management has on political influence, given that the number of dairy farmers in Canada has been significantly dropping since 1971 leading to what some have described as a disproportionate ratio of dairy farmers to other types of farmers in Canada, with some viewing those fewer dairy farmers as working to consolidate their political influence.
+These groups also argue that if the system were to be abolished, there would be an increase in food manufacturing, a reduction in food waste, a reduction in poverty, and it could prevent future food shortages.
+In addition, critics argue that the Canadian dairy system does not allow Canadian dairy farmers to participate in the global dairy market, which limits the possible growth of their businesses and goes against Canada's stated commitment to free trade.